Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Inequalities
+Inequalities are the different treatment of peol
 - The process of brain-drain, at least in the short-term, exacerbates and amplifies issues such as women's rights: it is the men who emigrate from these countries and work in other countries.

 #### Injustices
+Injustices refer to the unfair treatment

 #### Conflicts